 "Please."
-President Tie's smile squeezed his eyes into slits.
+President Tie's smile squeezed his eyes into tiny, fleshy slits.
+His cheeks bulged as he gestured toward the hall.
 He had already calculated that the medical clans in the audience numbered in the hundreds, and they would surely vote for their own patriarch.
-For safety, he had even bought off a portion of the crowd.
-Let's see how Jing Shu could possibly stir up any waves now.
+It was a unified front against any outsider who dared to intrude.
+For safety, he had even bought off a portion of the crowd, ensuring their loyalty with whispered promises and favors.
+Let us see how Jing Shu could possibly stir up any waves now.

-Among those following President Tie, Jing Shu recognized a familiar face.
+Among those following President Tie, Jing Shu recognized a familiar face in the throng.
 Wasn't that Jiao Jiao, the younger sister of Xiao Xiao, whom she had once removed from the list of permanent employees?
 After suffering several setbacks under her, Jiao Jiao had learned to behave.

 "You are doomed to lose."
-Jiao Jiao mouthed the words without sound.
+Jiao Jiao mouthed the words without sound, her expression smug.
 Jing Shu read her lips, drew a thumb across her own throat in reply, and then ignored the girl who was clearly here for the spectacle.

 Back then, President Tie had casually promised that Jing Shu could count three "difficult cases" with hardly any difficulty at all.
 Real difficult cases were never that easy.
-If she truly became vice president, he would have to step down.
+If she truly became vice president, he would have to step down from his position.
+There were only four vice president slots allowed from above.
+If an extra person qualified, someone had to give up a seat.
+It would be him.

 Jing Shu understood.
 Zhou Bapi meant Director Zhang was decent.
-He looked to be in his sixties or seventies, slightly stout, hair salt-and-pepper, a bit like the Colonel Sanders logo.
+He looked to be in his sixties or seventies, slightly stout, his hair salt-and-pepper and cropped short.
+He looked a bit like the Colonel Sanders logo.
 The thought made her crave ketchup-dipped fries again.
-The hole in the ketchup lid had to be punched right at the colonel's mouth; only then did the ketchup have a soul.
+The hole in the ketchup lid had to be punched right at the colonel's mouth.
+Only then did the ketchup have a soul.

 "This is Pharmacist Liu from Wu City's traditional-medicine preparation division.
 He is also a judge today."
 Zhou Bapi shook his head faintly.